paragsaxena123/automating-on-aws-with-python/README.md

-# automating-on-aws-with-python
+Automating on AWS with Python

-Repository for automating AWS in Pyhton
+Repository for A Cloud Guru *automating AWS in Python*